laminsaidy/PP2/README.md

 - In the GitHub repository, navigate to the Settings tab.
 - From the source section drop-down menu, select the Main Branch.
 - Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+# Credits
+- Thanks to my mentor Moritz Wach for the help with the project.
+- I use the codeinstitute walk along project for inspiration.
+- The images are sourced from: https://www.pinterest.de/pin/71705819037770497/
+- Thanks to Pedram who helped with some of the issues during the project.